alvinalaphat/Python/README.md

 # Python
-Games and experiments with python
+Games and experiments with python using object oriented programming